 Small Business Payment Options: 5 Tips to Improve Security

 If you believe hackers and scammers don’t target small businesses, think again.
 According to the Association of Certified Fraud Examiners (ACFE), fraud affects close to one-third of all small businesses.
 While there are many different types of small business fraud, cybercrimes like credit card abuse are the most common form.
 Adopting non-secure small business payment options can have devastating consequences on your budding enterprise, which can include:

-- Financial Losses — Small businesses are disproportionately affected by fraud and as a result have a much more difficult time bouncing back from attacks.
-In fact, direct expenses for just one data breach total a whopping $38,000 on average.
+Financial losses — Due to their meager resources, small businesses are disproportionately affected by fraud and, therefore, have a much more difficult time bouncing back from attacks.
+Using non-secure payment solutions for small businesses can lead to considerable financial loss.
+Direct expenses for just one data breach can total a whopping $38,000 on average.

-- Other Costs — Smaller organizations also tend to face an uptick in indirect costs to the tune of $8,000 as a result of fraud.
+Other costs — Along with financial loss and reputational damage, offering non-secure small business payment options also leads to an increase in indirect costs.
+Small organizations experience an uptick in indirect costs to the tune of $8,000 as a result of fraud.
 This may take the form of higher insurance premiums, for example.

 Best Practices for Minimizing Payment Fraud

-No matter the size of your small business, if you accept credit or debit cards, then you must follow the guidelines laid out by the Payment Card Industry Data Security Standards, or PCI DSS.
-Noncompliance often results in steep fines and in some cases revocation of the privilege to accept credit card payments going forward.
-Regular PCI scans are also highly recommended for every business.
+Failure to comply with PCI standards and using non-secure small business payment options often lead to steep fines and in some cases revocation of the privilege to accept credit card payments going forward.
+Regular PCI scans are also highly recommended for every business to secure their payment networks.
 For more information, be sure to visit the PCI website.